usnistgov/metaschema/website/content/specification/syntax/inline-definitions.md

 A *inline field definition* provides the means to implement a complex named [*information element*](/specification/glossary/#information-element) with a value and an optional set of [*flag instances*](/specification/syntax/instances/#flag-instance).

 {{<callout>}}
 An *inline field definitions* is an edge node in a Metaschema-based model. *Fields* are typically used to provide supporting information for a containing [*assembly definition*](/specification/syntax/definitions/#top-level-define-assembly).
-The optional set of *flag instances* declared on an *inline field definition*, typically characterize or identify the fields value.
+The optional *flag instances*, declared on an *inline field definition*, typically characterize or identify the field's value.
 With optional use of flags, a field can be more or less complex, depending on the modeling need.
 {{</callout>}}

-The fields's value is strongly typed using one of the built in [simple data types](/specification/datatypes/#simple-data-types) or [markup data types](/specification/datatypes/#markup-data-types) identified by the `@as-type` attribute.
+The fields's value is strongly typed using one of the built-in [simple data types](/specification/datatypes/#simple-data-types) or [markup data types](/specification/datatypes/#markup-data-types) identified by the `@as-type` attribute.

-The syntax of an *inline field definition* is comprised of the following XML attributes and elements.
+The syntax of an *inline field definition* is composed of the following XML attributes and elements.

 Attributes: